Graylog2/documentation/pages/installation/operating_system_packages.rst

 Prerequisites
 -------------

-.. warning:: We caution you not to upgrade Elasticsearch to 7.11!
-You are absolutely forbidden to upgrade to this version.
+.. warning:: We forbid to upgrade Elasticsearch to 7.11!
 If you do so, it will break your instance!

 Make sure to install and configure the following software before installing and starting any Graylog services: